|Nutrition Facts (per serving)|

 Cook fries in hot vegetable oil until golden.
 Drain on a cookie sheet lined with paper towels, season with salt, and place in the oven to keep warm.

-Carefully pour the excess vegetable oil into a separate container, leaving about 3 tablespoons in the skillet, or use a new skillet.
+Pour the excess vegetable oil carefully into a separate container, leaving about 3 tablespoons in the skillet, or use a new skillet.

 Sauté onions in the vegetable oil until soft and golden brown, about 10 minutes.
 Remove onions and place in a shallow pan or casserole dish, and place in the oven with the french fries.

-Finely chop the garlic.
+Chop the garlic finely.
 Season one side of the steaks with salt and pepper and sprinkle with half the chopped garlic.
 Pound steaks with a meat hammer to flatten them, then flip them and repeat on the other side with the remaining garlic.

 Sauté steaks on high heat, turning once, until browned on both sides and cooked to desired doneness.
 Place steaks over onions and return to the oven.